 During camp, students participate in lectures, workshops, Socratic seminars, games, mock debates, and other public speaking activities to learn and practice competitive debate.
 They research and present on different topics, including past and present resolutions debated on the competitive circuit.
 Our low teacher-student ratio provides students ample time and resources to learn and practice the material.
 Students receive individualized feedback from instructors on their work, in addition to their classmates' responses.

 Middle School Course:

-Middle school and introductory courses cover all of the fundamentals of competitive debate, including public speaking, topic analysis, argumentation, framework, research, critical thinking, and more.
+Middle school and introductory courses cover all of the fundamentals of competitive debate, including public speaking, topic analysis, argumentation, research, critical thinking, and more.
 VDA students are introduced to basic research skills and source analysis.
 During our writing sessions, students have the opportunity to practice source integration, argumentative writing, in addition to practicing the many other areas covered in class.

 Parliamentary and public forum formats are used for mock debates, the most common formats on the competitive circuit.
 VDA students work with high school topics, allowing them to explore important and challenging topics and issues.
 Through mock and impromptu debates, extemporaneous speaking activities, evidence and crossfire workshops, students will have the opportunity to research a variety of topics of their interest.

 High School Course: